 How to Plant a RedBud Tree

-Here at Woodies Garden Goods Direct, we ship only top quality potted trees, we do not ship anything bare root).
-We suggest when planting your newly purchased redbud trees plants that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root ball to rot.
+Here at Woodies Garden Goods Direct, we ship only top-quality potted trees, we do not ship anything bare root).
+We suggest when planting your newly purchased redbud trees that you dig a hole twice as wide as the root system but not deeper.
+Depending on the quality of your existing soil you may need to add locally sourced compost or topsoil to the back-fill soil.
+We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely too much moisture and will cause the root ball to rot.
 Adding compost or topsoil will help the young feeder roots of Merlot Redbud Tree to spread through the loose, nutrient-rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant to deep.
+The most common cause of plant death after transplanting is planting the new plant too deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
 Espoma Bio~tone starter plus fertilizer is a great starter fertilizer that provides plants with a mycorrhizal fungus.
 It is a naturally occurring beneficial fungus that colonizes on the new growing roots of plants.
 It creates a barrier between the roots of the plant and fungus and pathogens that can cause root rot.
 We love this product and use it on all the plants we install in our own gardens.
 Bio-tone is a gardener's best friend and can help guarantee your success.